-- The ACCESS Office allows qualified students to check-out assitive technology (devices and services that help individuals with disabilities) on a semester-by-semester basis.
+- The ACCESS Office allows qualified students to check-out assistive technology (devices and services that help individuals with disabilities) on a semester-by-semester basis.
 We also provide a list of assistive technology resources available to all students upon request.
-Click here to learn more.
+Learn more about our Assistive Technology options.

 - Interpreting Services

 - The ACCESS Office provides qualified students with interpreting services for all classes and Collin related events both in person and online.
 All of our interpreters are state or nationally certified.
 You can request an interpreter by filling out the form here or through you ACCESS AIM Portal: https://rainier.accessiblelearning.com/Collin/CustomRequest.aspx